-I am a 75 year old female.
-I have has sinus and allergy problems all my life.
-I always have a tissue with me.
+Question: I am a 75-year-old female, and I am losing my sense of smell.
+I have had sinus and allergy problems all my life, and I always have a tissue with me.
 In the past 4—5 years I have lost about 95% of my ability to smell.
 Taste is fine.
-I live alone and not being able to smell can be a real hazard.
+Since I live alone, losing the sense of smell can be a real hazard.
 I miss this sense very much.
 I tried zinc.
 Nothing happened.
 Is there anything new that might bring back my ability to smell??
 Thank you so much.

 The loss of the sense of smell can be a devastating problem.
 Smell is important not just for the enjoyment of food and activities of life, but for safety – avoiding fire and spoiled foods.
-Smell can be lost because of nasal congestion- in that case air does not reach the smell fibers, or due to damage to the fibers themselves.
+A person’s sense of smell becomes limited because of nasal congestion- in that case, air does not reach the smell fibers, or due to damage to the fibers themselves.
 Damage can occur after trauma, an upper respiratory infection, or for reasons unknown.
 We all do lose some sense of smell as we age.

-The loss of the sense of smell should, however, be evaluated.
+The loss of the sense of smell should, however, get evaluated.
 One needs to be sure that there is no growth obstructing the smell fibers or damaging them directly.
 The nasal cavity should be evaluated to make sure there is no unusual congestion (polyps, chronic infection).
-Most otolaryngologists (ear nose and throat doctors) can do the appropriate evaluations and recommend therapy, if indicated.
+Most otolaryngologists (ear nose and throat doctors) can do the appropriate evaluations and recommend therapy if indicated.

-When these causes are ruled out, the treatment for the loss of smell has been limited.
-We have recommended alpha lipoic acid- a vitamin that may help with nerve regrowth- but its effectiveness has not really been proven yet.
+When these causes are ruled out, the treatment for the loss of smell is limited.
+We have recommended alpha lipoic acid- a vitamin that may help with nerve regrowth- but its there is no proof of its effectiveness as of yet.

 While this clearly needs to be further evaluated, the possible ill effects seem quite small- and the prospects for improvement are encouraging.
 We plan on doing a study shortly at the NY Sinus Center to see if we can confirm these results.
 Please call us for an appointment if you would be interested.